inventables/x-carve-instructions/upgrade/step5/index.md

 <img src="jpfs_DSC3595.jpg">

 Thread in the clamp screws into each arm.
-Just a few turns will be fine for now as you don't want to thread them all the way through just yet.
+Thread them far enough in that the end of the screw almost comes through the other side of the threaded hole.
+This will make them easier to install.

 <img src="jpfs_DSC3597.jpg">

 Slide both arms into the slots on the brackets.
+Make sure that the channels in each arm are facing each other.

 <img src="jpfs_DSC3598.jpg">